 The valve body is responsible for hydraulic control in the automatic transmission.
 Its role is to manage the fluid flow to the various section of the gearbox and the torque converter.
-The valve body comprises of the following components:
+The valve body consists of the following components:

 - Plates with fluid pad and valve seat

 - Hydraulic valves

 - Manual valves (on the upper plate) – it determines whether the car is in parking, drive or neutral or reverse position.